ariatemplates/git-release-notes/README.md

 For an example check `samples/post-processing.js`

 ### Debug

-If the output is not what you expect, set the DEBUG environment variable:
+If your post processing script or template throws an exception, the JSON data will be written to the file system in the same folder as the processing script.

+The DEBUG environment variable can also be useful for fault diagnosis:

 #### Linux
+    DEBUG=release-notes:*
-    DEBUG=release-notes:* git-release-notes ...
+    git-release-notes ...

 #### Windows

-    SET DEBUG=release-notes:*
+    SET DEBUG=release-notes:cli,release-notes:externalscript
     git-release-notes ...

+Note the filtering options available: `release-notes:cli` and `release-notes:externalscript`